Using LinkedIn For Business

 As always we welcome your comments and thoughts.

 It’s a recession, folks.
 They have officially brought out the “R” word across all news media.
 Because they used the “R” word everybody’s first reaction seems to be to pull back.
 Time to give up.
 Acting just plain old scared.
 Are those days gone when a B2B team would take risks by pushing creative boundaries?
 Stuff they normally do day in and day out.
 It may be time to get practical.
 Here’s a list of some of the Practical Trends in B2B Marketing that we are seeing that present a wealth of creative opportunities for your team right now.
-Here are just a few of the time-tested ideas to help keep your B2B outreach vital:
+Here are just a few of the time-tested ideas to help keep your B2B outreach vital and help your business survive the recession:

 Get Their “Attention”: You need to get the customers attention by using the Internet to stay in touch with your customer base and some good ole word-of-mouth to break through the short attention barrier many people are having right now.